dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

-Properly configured machine took more than half a day to set up, because we are using phpfarm on our systems to be able to use multiple PHP versions in parallel on a single host and the documentation that we had was not up-to-date and didn't work out of the box for Ubuntu, so we had to deal with that as well.
+Properly configured machine took more than half a day to set up, because we are using phpfarm on our systems to be able to use multiple PHP versions in parallel on a single host and the documentation that we had at that time was not up-to-date and didn't work out of the box for Ubuntu, so we had to deal with that as well.

 For the rest of the week we still had to install or configure some of the